nkasica/pandas-emetrics/README.md

 # pandas-emetrics
 `pandas-emetrics` is an in-progress python package built on top of [Pandas](https://pandas.pydata.org/docs/).
-My goal with this project is to make ethical considerations in relation to data, such as [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) and [l-diversity](https://personal.utdallas.edu/~muratk/courses/privacy08f_files/ldiversity.pdf), easily accessable to data scientists, analysts, researchers—basically anyone working with data.
+My goal with this project is to make ethical considerations in relation to data, such as [k-anonymity](https://en.wikipedia.org/wiki/K-anonymity) and [l-diversity](https://personal.utdallas.edu/~muratk/courses/privacy08f_files/ldiversity.pdf), easily accessable to data scientists, analysts, researchers, and anyone who works with data.

 ### To-Do